 The Asia/Pacific Group on Money Laundering (APG) remains concerned about the serious deficiencies in Vanuatu’s anti‐money laundering and combating the financing of terrorism (AML/CFT) system.

-Vanuatu’s latest mutual evaluation report, adopted by the APG membership in July 2015, indicates that many of the deficiencies first identified by the APG in 2006 have not yet been adequately addressed.
+Vanuatu’s latest Vanuatu's measures to combat money laundering and terrorist financing, adopted by the APG membership in July 2015, indicates that many of the deficiencies first identified by the APG in 2006 have not yet been adequately addressed.
 The report also finds that its system demonstrates low levels of effectiveness in implementing all of the FATF’s global AML/CFT standards.

 The most important technical compliance deficiencies include: